wolffy-au/process-analyst-copilot/outputs/1-draftprocess.md

-1. **Preparation**
-   - Gather all necessary materials:
-     - Teapot or cup
-     - Tea (black, green, herbal, etc.)
-     - Kettle or pot for boiling water
-     - Water
-     - Optional: Milk, sugar, lemon, honey, or sweeteners

-2. **Boil the Water**
-   - Fill the kettle with fresh cold water.
-   - Boil the water to the appropriate temperature:
-     - Black tea: 100°C (212°F)
-     - Green tea: 80-85°C (175-185°F)
-     - Herbal tea: 95-100°C (203-212°F)

-3. **Prepare the Teapot/Cup**
-   - Pre-warm the teapot or cup by rinsing it with hot water.
-   - Discard the rinse water.

-4. **Add Tea Leaves/Bag**
-   - Place one teaspoon of loose tea leaves per person into the teapot, plus an extra "for the pot."
-   - Alternatively, place a tea bag in each cup if using individual servings.

-5. **Pour Boiled Water**
-   - Pour the boiled water over the tea leaves or bags.
-   - Ensure all leaves are fully submerged for even steeping.

-6. **Steep the Tea**
-   - Allow the tea to steep:
-     - Black tea: 3-5 minutes
-     - Green tea: 2-3 minutes
-     - Herbal tea: 5-7 minutes
-   - Adjust time based on desired strength.

-7. **Remove Leaves/Bags**
-   - Remove tea leaves from the teapot using a strainer.
-   - Discard or squeeze the tea bag gently to extract more flavor, if preferred.

-8. **Add Enhancements (Optional)**
-   - Add milk, sugar, lemon, honey, or sweeteners according to taste preference.
-   - Stir well to combine all ingredients.

-9. **Serve and Enjoy**
-   - Pour the prepared tea into cups.
-   - Serve immediately while hot.

-10. **Post-Preparation Cleanup**
-    - Clean the teapot, kettle, and any used utensils.
-    - Store leftover tea leaves or bags properly for future use.

-This workflow ensures a structured approach to making a good cup of tea, accounting for various preferences and considerations throughout the process.
+To make a good cup of tea, follow these steps:

+1. **Gather Ingredients**:
+   - Select high-quality tea leaves or bags based on your preference.
+   - Use fresh water that has been purified or filtered.

+2. **Prepare the Tea**:
+   - Boil the water in a kettle until it reaches the desired temperature (usually around 80-100°C/176-212°F for black tea, and lower temperatures for green tea).
+   - While the water is heating, place the tea leaves or bags into a teapot or individual cups.

+3. **Brew the Tea**:
+   - Pour the hot water over the tea leaves or bags.
+   - Steep the tea for 3-5 minutes for black tea and 1-3 minutes for green tea.
+Adjust steeping time based on personal preference and tea type.

+4. **Strain and Serve**:
+   - Once steeped, remove the tea leaves or bags from the water.
+   - Pour the tea into cups or a teapot with a strainer to keep the leaves out of the final brew.

+5. **Add Optional Ingredients (if desired)**:
+   - Stir in sugar, honey, milk, creamer, or lemon according to taste.
+   - Add sweeteners and dairy products gradually to taste.

+6. **Serve Immediately**:
+   - Serve the tea hot, along with any accompaniments such as biscuits or pastries.

+7. **Enjoy Your Tea**:
+   - Sip your tea slowly and savor its flavor.
+   - Keep the tea away from direct sunlight and heat after brewing to maintain its quality.

+8. **Clean Up**:
+   - Wash the cups, teapot, strainer, and any other equipment used with warm soapy water.
+   - Dry them thoroughly before storing to prevent water spots or mold growth.

+By following these steps, you can create a good cup of tea that suits your taste preferences.
+Adjust quantities and brewing times according to the type of tea and your personal liking for an optimal experience.